 The stamped straight-edge blade is sharp and easy to sharpen.
 It’s lightweight and nimble — able to handle a variety of tasks.

 Now that you know the main features of Fibrox, let’s review the design of the other Victorinox knife collections.

-Swiss Classic: This collection offers bright colors.
+Swiss Classic (Victorinox.com): This collection has a similar design to Fibrox but with more ergonomic handles available in several bright colors.
 You can choose from black, red, green, pink, yellow, or orange handles.
 The handles are elongated with a recessed area in the middle for safe and comfortable gripping.
 The blades are stamped.
 This collection features a Dux knife with a scissor-like, serrated design that allows you to cut equal slices effortlessly.

-Swiss Modern: The stamped knife collection offers a sleek, modern look synonymous with the Swiss style of straight, bold lines and minimalism.
+Swiss Modern (Victorinox.com): The stamped knife collection offers a sleek, modern look synonymous with the Swiss style of straight, bold lines and minimalism.
 You have a choice of synthetic handles in black or muted shades or wood with intricate graining.

 Victorinox uses martensitic steel for its blades.
 It’s a high-carbon stainless steel alloy made from chromium, carbon, and molybdenum.
 The formula is designed to resist corrosion and make the blade more durable.